Therapy for Perfectionism

 Therapy for Perfectionism in San Diego, California

-Elevé Therapy & Co is a modern group therapy practice specializing in supporting clients with perfectionism and its intersection with low self-esteem, anxiety, burnout, and more.
-We understand how insidiously perfectionism can fuse with certain identities.
-You may not really know who you are outside of what you achieve.
+Elevé Therapy & Co is a boutique psychotherapy practice supporting high-achieving adults working through perfectionism and its overlap with anxiety, burnout, and self-criticism.
+Perfectionism can become fused with identity—so it may feel hard to know who you are outside of what you produce.

 You are more than what you achieve.